 A vacation without a bike is hardly a vacation at all, but sometimes bringing your bike on vacation is easier said than done.
 Fortunately, a growing number of Minnesota cities are embracing bike-sharing programs.
 Bike sharing is different from a traditional bike rental mainly because you’re not tied to one rental location.
 Checkout a bike from one rack, ride to your destination, and drop it off at another rack.
 Pretty slick, right?
 Right.

 Biking has always been a fantastic way to explore Minnesota, and thanks to bike sharing it just keeps getting better.
 No need to pay luggage fees, and you can leave the u-lock at home.
-With nine bike-sharing programs across Minnesota, planning your next bike-friendly vacation is about as easy as riding a bike!
+With eight bike-sharing programs across Minnesota, planning your next bike-friendly vacation is about as easy as riding a bike!

 So plan your next Minnesota vacation with these bike-sharing programs in mind: